vidurv2/Instagram-Clone-built-with-React-JS-Firebase-and-Material-UI/README.md

+# Instagram-Clone
+This project us built with React JS & Material UI as front-end and Firebase as back-end.
+The application can be accessed by the link : https://react-instagram-copy.web.app/

-# Getting Started with Create React App
+## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts